Savory Breakfast Rolls

 Turn these guys upright in a buttered dish and let them rise for about an hour.
 Meanwhile, preheat your oven to 375.

-These guys need to bake for a long time.
+These Savory Breakfast Rolls need to bake for a long time.
 About an hour.
 I baked mine for 45 minutes and the outer buns were done, but the interior ones were still a bit soggy in the middle.

 While those are cooking, let’s talk gravy.
 You should have a decent amount of fat left over from the pork and probably even some leftover ground pork.
 Get all of that in your pan and put it on medium heat.
 One tablespoon at a time you want to add flour in an equal proportion of fat.

 It doesn’t have to be exact.
 I guessed that I had about 5 Tablespoons of fat from the pork, so I added 5 Tablespoons flour.
 Stir this together and the flour will start to cook slowly and brown.
 This, my friends, is a roux.

 After about 5 minutes, you will end up with this: